rot226/LoRaFlexSim-1.0.1/simulateur_lora_sfrd_4.0/README.md

   metrics with an official FLoRa export using `compare_with_sim`.
 FLoRa stores its results in `.sca` and `.vec` files.
 You may convert them to CSV with external tools if needed.
+Passing `--degrade` to the script will enable a very harsh channel to quickly lower the PDR by raising the noise, applying Rayleigh fading and extra path loss.

 An example configuration file named `examples/flora_full.ini` reproduces the official positions used by FLoRa.
 Load it with